4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: Introduction

 \textbf{Maker-Breaker games.} The {\em Maker-Breaker} convention was introduced by Chv\'atal and Erd\H{o}s in 1978 \cite{CE78}.
 The players are called Maker and Breaker: Maker goes first, aiming at filling an edge, while Breaker's goal is to prevent Maker from filling an edge.
 Since draws are impossible, there are only two possible outcomes: a Maker win or a Breaker win.
 Also note that, if Breaker has a winning strategy for the Maker-Breaker game on $H$, then SP can use the same strategy as a drawing strategy for the Maker-Maker game on $H$: as such, compared to the Maker-Maker convention, the Maker-Breaker convention makes things easier for the first player.
-Well-known examples of Maker-Breaker games include the board game Hex \cite{Gardner_Hex} and the Shannon switching game on graphs \cite{Gardner_Shannon}\cite{Lehman}. \\ This convention is by far the most studied, as it possesses some convenient additional properties compared to the Maker-Maker convention, thanks to the players having complementary goals.
-For instance, a crucial property is subhypergraph monotonicity: if Maker has a winning strategy on a subhypergraph of $H$, then she also has one on $H$, as she has no defense to take care of and may thus apply that strategy to win on $H$ while disregarding the rest of the hypergraph.
-Aside from that, the Maker-Breaker convention is also natural because it can be interpreted as a two-player version of the Boolean satisfiability problem (\textsc{SAT}) on positive CNF formulas.
-Indeed, identifying the hypergraph as a CNF formula where the vertices are variables and the edges are clauses with all positive literals, and Maker's (resp.
-Breaker's) picks as set to {\sf False} (resp. {\sf True}), we see that Breaker aims at satisfying the formula while Maker aims at falsifying it.
-The generalization of this game to nonmonotone CNF formulas is also studied in the literature \cite{UnorderedQBF1}\cite{UnorderedQBF2}, as an unordered version of the canonical {\PSPACE}-complete quantified Boolean formula problem (\textsc{QBF}, also known as \textsc{TQBF} or \textsc{QSAT}) \cite{QBF}.
+The board game Hex is the best known example of a Maker-Breaker game \cite{Gardner_Hex}.